Chinese cuisine: Dining etiquette

 Youths should not begin eating before their elders do.
 When eating from a bowl, one should not hold it with its bottom part, because it resembles the act of begging.
 Chopsticks are the main eating utensils for Chinese food, which can be used to cut and pick up food.
 When someone is taking a break from eating at the table, they should not put the chopstick into the rice vertically, because it resembles the Chinese traditional funeral tribute, which involves putting chopsticks inside a bowl of rice vertically.
 It is considered inappropriate to use knives on the dining table.
 Chopsticks should not be waved around in the air or played with.
 Food should first be taken from the plate in front.
 It is considered impolite to stare at a plate.
 Watching TV, using mobile phones or doing other activities while eating is considered in poor taste.
 If an older person puts food in a younger person's bowl, the younger person should thank them.

+Chinese culture has guidelines in how and when food are eaten.
+Chinese people typically eat three meals a day, consisting of breakfast, lunch, and dinner.
+Breakfast is served around 6–9am, lunch is served around 12–2pm, and dinner is served around 6–9pm.
+A late night, fourth meal of the day is known as siu yeh and served from 9pm-4am, which is similar to the Western concept of supper.
+Within the Chinese culture, families do follow different traditions.
+In some families, the elderly members and youngsters get their meal first, then the mother and father, and then the children and teenagers.
+Other families have the male and female eat separately at different seating area.
+Whatever tradition the family decide to follow, it is intended to show respect to members of the family.